ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 This code will check each time if there had an error.
 If so, it will ignore all instructions above `continue` and iterate the loop a new time.
-Else, it will run the `println!` macro, just as expected.
+Else, it will run the `println!` flex, just as expected.

 ### Entities are block-scoped